onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 installed.

 We further improved test development time by building a test harness ([example](https://github.com/onyx-platform/onyx-jepsen/blob/master/test/onyx_peers/jobs/basic_test.clj#L23)) around
-Jepsen and Onyx, using with static generated events that uses a single client, and no nemesis.
+Jepsen and Onyx, using with static generated events that use a single client, and no nemesis.
 These tests spin up a development mode Onyx cluster in the JVM without Jepsen orchestrating nodes being spun up and destroyed.
 This allowed us to build new tests quickly and re-factor our tests as required.
 We then use substantially similar